 - Chromosome analysis

-- Screening for associated conditions (see “Clinical findings” above), e.g., echocardiography to detect heart defects
+- Screening for associated conditions (see “Clinical features”), e.g., echocardiography to detect heart defects

 The differential diagnoses listed here are not exhaustive.

-- Treatment of the symptom complex and malformations as necessary (e.g., heart surgery for cardiac malformations)
+- Evaluation, monitoring, and treatment of the symptom complex and malformations as necessary (e.g., cardiac screening with an echocardiogram and heart surgery for cardiac malformations)